elastic/rally/docs/command_line_reference.rst

 ``runtime-jdk``
 ~~~~~~~~~~~~~~~

 By default, Rally will derive the appropriate runtime JDK versions automatically per version of Elasticsearch.
-For example, it will choose JDK 8 for Elasticsearch 5.0.0 but JDK 12, 11 or 8 for Elasticsearch 7.0.0.
+For example, it will choose JDK 12, 11 or 8 for Elasticsearch 7.0.0.
 It will choose the highest available version.

 This command line parameter sets the major version of the JDK that Rally should use to run Elasticsearch.
 It is required that either ``JAVA_HOME`` or ``JAVAx_HOME`` (where ``x`` is the major version, e.g. ``JAVA11_HOME`` for a JDK 11) points to the appropriate JDK.

 Example::

-   # Run a benchmark with defaults (i.e. JDK 8)
+   # Run a benchmark with defaults
-   esrally race --track=geonames --distribution-version=5.0.0
+   esrally race --track=geonames --distribution-version=7.0.0
    # Force to run with JDK 11
    esrally race --track=geonames --distribution-version=7.0.0 --runtime-jdk=11